royaltm/node-zmq-raft/RAFT.md

 Peer
 ====

-Each ZMQ peer opens a single ZMQ ROUTER socket and binds it to the indicated in the configuration ip address and port.
+Each ØMQ peer opens a single ØMQ ROUTER socket and binds it to the indicated in the configuration ip address and port.

-Each ZMQ peer must have a unique PEER ID (`string`) and an URL of its ROUTER socket.
+Each ØMQ peer must have a unique PEER ID (`string`) and an URL of its ROUTER socket.
 Information about each peer's ID and (external) URL must be available to all other peers in the cluster.

-Each ZMQ peer opens as many ZMQ DEALER sockets as there are other peers in the cluster, connected to the other peers' ROUTER sockets.
+Each ØMQ peer opens as many ØMQ DEALER sockets as there are other peers in the cluster, connected to the other peers' ROUTER sockets.

 For communication between peers in the RAFT cluster the following RPC messages are being used: